ed22699/Obsidian/Books/Working Classes.md

 - Avoid friend classes (violate encapsulation, circumstances such as the State pattern can be okay)
 - Don't put a routine into the public interface just because it uses only public routines (ensure routine is consistent with abstraction if you want to expose it)
 - Favour read-time convenience to write-time convenience
 - Be very wary of semantic violations of encapsulation (don't rely on what you know about the specific implementation of the interface.
 If implementation means you can call B because it ensures A is called first, don't.
-Just call A then B)
+Just call A then B implicitly)
+	- you should never need to look at the implementation of the interface, the interface should explain everything you need for use
+- Watch for coupling that's too tight
+	- minimise accessibility of classes and members
+	- avoid friend classes, because they are tightly coupled
+	- make data private rather than protected in a base class to make derived classes less tightly coupled to the base class
+	- avoid exposing member data in a class's public interface
+	- be wary of semantic violations of encapsulation
+	- observe the "Law of Demeter"
+# Design and Implementation Issues
+## Containment
+- Implement "has a" through containment
+- Implement "has a" through private inheritance as a last resort
+- Be critical of classes that contain more than about seven data members (7+-2 is the rule, if primitive datatypes the higher end is okay but objects go on the low end)
+## Inheritance ("is a" relationships)
+- Implement "is a" through public inheritance
+- Design and document for inheritance or prohibit it
+- Adhere to the Liskov Substitution Principle (LSP)
+	- Subclasses must be usable through the base class interface without the need for the user to know the difference
+- Be sure to inherit only what you want to inherit
+	- Abstract overridable routine - derived class inherits the routine's interface but not its implementation
+	- Overridable routine - inherits the routine's interface and a default implementation an it is allowed to override the default implementation
+	- Non-overridable routine - inherits the routine's interface and its default implementation and it is not allowed to override the routine's implementation